 - Seeds have different strategies to move from place to place

 - Saving seeds helps us preserve rare vegetables

-- Seeds contain within them the blueprint for the grown plant
+- Seeds contain the blueprint for the grown plant

-- Saving seeds is crucial in preserving genetic diversity
+- Saving seeds is crucial to preserve genetic diversity

 Each class at Venetucci Farm is tailored to the needs and interests of groups from preschool to college.
 We will work with each individual teacher to find out what their class needs are and to emphasize the appropriate grade level science benchmarks.